eoinkelly/ember-runloop-handbook/README.md

 The code in this app is obviously very incomplete and I'm sure you can see many ways it could be improved.
-However there are some problems that might not be obvious at first, problems that you will only start to noticet when the app grows in complexity.
+However there are some problems that might not be obvious at first, problems that you will only start to notice when the app grows in complexity.
 To understand these lets look at what it is _not_ doing:

 1. It is _not coordinating its access of the DOM_.
 Every time we an app updates the DOM the